Aurora Hunt Aurora Hunt

 MAGNETIC VS. GEOGRAPHIC LATITUDE

 Your geographic latitude (what you see on a normal map) is not the same as your magnetic latitude.
 The magnetic pole is currently located in Canada, meaning North Americans can see the aurora at much lower geographic latitudes than Europeans.
-A Kp 5 in Michigan is often overhead, while a Kp 5 in Paris is completely invisible.
+A Kp 5 can be meaningful for parts of northern Michigan, while in Paris it is usually below a practical visual threshold unless other conditions are exceptional.

 City / Region Min Kp (Horizon) Min Kp (Overhead)